Discover the best of Nordic winter in Iceland and Norway!

 About Tour

 Spend a week in the remote and uninhabited Icelandic Highlands.
 Complete the iconic Laugavegur and Fimmvörðuháls Trail, see the wonders of the South Coast, hike on a glacier, and explore the Golden Circle!
-This 8-day tour is a trekking adventure without compare, the complete Icelandic experience for those who want to test their limits.
+This 8-day tour brings you a full Icelandic trekking experience, excellent for anyone looking for a moderately challenging and rewarding journey.

 Highlights